mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 For a minimal setup, you will install the Omnibus GitLab package in `3` **independent** machines, both with **Redis** and **Sentinel**:

-- Redis Master + Sentinel
+- Redis Primary + Sentinel
-- Redis Slave + Sentinel
+- Redis Secondary + Sentinel
-- Redis Slave + Sentinel
+- Redis Secondary + Sentinel

 If you are not sure or don't understand why and where the amount of nodes come from, read [Redis setup overview](#redis-setup-overview) and